Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Introduction

 \section{Introduction}

-The notion of Frobenius manifold was introduced by Dubrovin in the early 1990s in his study of the relation of integrable systems and 2-dimensional topological field theories \cite{Du-fm, 2d-tft}.
+The notion of Frobenius manifold was introduced by Dubrovin in the early 1990s in his study on the relation of integrable systems and 2-dimensional topological field theories \cite{Du-fm, 2d-tft}.
 This geometric structure and its generalizations play a central role in topological field theory, Gromov-Witten theory, singularity theory and in the theory of integrable systems (see \cite{Lorenzoni-1, Lorenzoni-2, Brini-1, Brini-2, Brini-3, 2d-tft, normal-form, fjrw, givental, hertling, gfm, manin} and the references therein).

-We consider in this paper the construction of a class of generalized Frobenius manifold structures on the orbit spaces of affine Weyl groups.
-These structures satisfy all the axioms of Dubrovin's definition of Frobenius manifolds except for the flatness of the unit vector field.
-The simplest example in this class corresponds to the affine Weyl group of type $A_1$, which naturally appears in the study of Hodge integrals and their remarkable connections to two important discrete integrable systems: the Volterra hierarchy and the $q$-deformed KdV hierarchy---both fundamental in soliton theory \cite{ZLQW, gfm}.
+In this paper, we construct on the orbit spaces of affine Weyl groups a class of generalized Frobenius manifold structures.
+These generalized structures satisfy all the axioms of Dubrovin's definition of Frobenius manifolds except for the flatness of the unit vector fields.
+The simplest example in this class corresponds to the affine Weyl group of type $A_1$, which naturally appears in the study of Hodge integrals and their remarkable connections to two important discrete integrable systems: the Volterra hierarchy and the $q$-deformed KdV hierarchy\,\textemdash\,both fundamental in soliton theory\cite{ZLQW, gfm}.